How to Stain, Clean & Wash Timber Framing

-Shari Steber, the co-owner of Timber Pro UV, has provided us with some tips to maintain beautiful timbers all year round.
-Timber Pro UV is an Oregon based company that specializes in making protective stains specifically for our Pacific Northwest climate.
+Shari Steber, the co-owner of Timber Pro UV, has provided us with some tips to maintain beautiful timbers.
+Post & beam construction requires the right products and application to maintain an attractive look year round, and Shari is an expert in the subject as she has worked with a wide range of clients on timber stains and coatings.
+Timber Pro UV is an Oregon based company that specializes in making protective stains, that hold up well in many climates, including the Pacific Northwest where it is manufactured.

-Shari gives us a combination of monitoring and prevention tips:
+Below, you’ll find a combination of timber care monitoring and prevention tips:

-7 Steps for Maintaining and Beautifying Timber Posts, Beams & Decorations
+7 Steps for Maintaining and Beautifying Timber Posts & Beams

 1. Walk the perimeter of your home and examine all the surfaces.

-Write down particular areas where you notice any fading of color, build up of dirt, dust, or pollen, or anything that may be a particular cause for concern.
+Write down particular areas where you notice any fading of color, build-up of dirt, dust, or pollen, or anything that may be a particular cause for concern.
+Both log homes and hybrid homes with timbers must be inspected closely, especially edges and points of contact with other building materials.
+After you’ve noted all areas of concern, you can pay specific attention to cleaning and preparing those areas.

 2. Wash your timbers annually.